-As the mother you are (most likely) the baby’s primary care giver, especially if you are breastfeeding.
+As the mother, you are (most likely) the baby’s primary caregiver, especially if you are breastfeeding.
 But YOU have to take care of yourself and ask for help—this often sounds cliche but it is true.
-Maybe that is having a friend come watch your little one so you can take a long, hot shower or bath.
-Maybe its getting takeout or actually taking your neighbor up on that home cooked meal.
+The first step is allowing people to help us, especially those who are new mothers.
+Maybe that is having a friend come to watch your little one so you can take a long, hot shower or bath.
+A little time to yourself does wonders.
+Maybe it’s getting takeout or actually taking your neighbor up on that home-cooked meal.
 Maybe you need to pump daily and have someone else take over one of your baby’s feedings (breastfeeding creates such an intense bond, but sometimes that beauty is also draining).

 Remember, you are not weak for asking or accepting help, you are strong enough to realize that you will be a better mom and woman when you do!
 Taking a few chores off your plate can do amazing things for your adrenal health postpartum.

 Just as your baby needs a consistent eating routine, YOU as the primary caregiver do too.
 What happens when you skip or delay meals?
 Well, your body and blood sugar have to work harder to sustain your functioning, thus greatly adding stress to your adrenal glands.
 When you go too long without food, your body will attempt to play “catch up” and thus working overtime, something you want to avoid especially when tired, postpartum, or breastfeeding.